Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 - `key` (`NUMBER`), default ``
 - `value` (`TEXT`), default ``

-Description: Sets the value at a specific numeric key index in the named list.
-If the key already exists, the value is overwritten.
+Description: Sets the value at the specified zero-based numeric index in the named list.
+Missing preceding indexes are filled with empty values, and an existing value is overwritten.

 ### `set_list_list`